I

 dropped.
 By the end of the race I had made it up to 2nd but Joseph was

 having some erratic electrical problem which held him back.
-Sunday's race
+Sunday's race was a

 bit of the same.
-The starting position was based on Friday's qualifier
+The starting position was based on Friday's qualifier so we

 had to start in the same positions as Friday's race.
-Again I was able
+Again I was able to pick

-up 2 positions going into turn 1 then in turn 3 the leader missed a shift
+up 2 positions going into turn 1 then in turn 3 the leader missed a shift and

 things stacked up a bit but I jumped into the lead.
-I was able to hold
+I was able to hold onto

 the lead for a few laps but I did lose it to a 2004 cup car.
-All in all
+All in all it

 was a blast and I have a new respect for the Nascar guys.
 I was entering

 turn one in the oval at 170mph and held on for dear life.
-I hear those
+I hear those guys

 do it at almost 200.